animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 <gfe:cache pdx-serializer-ref="customPdxSerializeer" pdx-read-serialized="true"/>
 ```

-Alternatively, you can use GemFire's
-{x-data-store-javadoc}/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html\[`ReflectionBasedAutoSerializer`\]
-for convenience.
-Of course, we recommend that, where possible, you use a
+Alternatively, you can use GemFire's [ReflectionBasedAutoSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html) for convenience.
+We recommend that you use a
 custom `PdxSerializer` to maintain finer-grained control over your
-serialization strategy.
+serialization strategy when possible.

 Finally, Spring Data for GemFire is careful not to convert your Function arguments if
 you treat your Function arguments generically or as one of
 GemFire's PDX types, as follows:

 ```highlight
 @GemfireFunction